We began the drive from Nashville to Memphis, not knowing what to expect. We knew Memphis meant ‘Elvis’. What more could there be?

 Those 212 miles (341km) take you from the home of country and western to the birthplace of Rock & Roll and Soul.
 They also take you to what many would call the most unsettling and powerful museum in the entire United States.
 On the return trip, I couldn’t help but wonder “Is there a more culturally important city in the US?”

-Nearly everywhere you go in Memphis you are confronted with Elvis Presley: ‘Elvis Presley Boulevard’, Elvis Presley statues, Elvis Presley souvenirs, Elvis Presley tours.
+Nearly everywhere you go in Memphis you are confronted with Elvis: ‘Elvis Presley Boulevard’, Elvis Presley statues, Elvis Presley souvenirs, Elvis Presley tours.
 ‘The King’ had such an impact on this city, both emotionally and economically, that it’s hard to imagine Memphis without him.

 The mansion tour ends at the gravesites of Gladys, Elvis, Vernon and paternal grandmother Minnie Mae who outlived them all.
 Today, Graceland is also a sprawling, efficient complex designed to keep the king firmly on his throne.

-The complex is divided into several vast pavilions (each with gift store) – ‘Fashion King’, ‘Elvis the Entertainer’ and more.
+After the mansion tour comes more.
+The complex is divided into several vast pavilions (each with gift store) – ‘Fashion King’, ‘Elvis the Entertainer’ – you get the picture.
 You can buy a replica Nudie suit, gold record or piece of TCB merch.
+Here ‘ Takin care of Business’ is more than a simple Elvis catchphrase.
 A grand place to memorialize the boy from Tupelo.

 The newly built Guest House at Graceland is a sprawling southern mansion resort, where the faithful can end their pilgrimage in comfort and style.
 Thankfully, the Guest House at Graceland didn’t try and mimic Elvis’ singular interior design sense.
 There are small photographic tributes to the King and a palatial foyer.
 It’s tasteful, comfortable and a welcome sanctuary after a long day seeing Memphis’ sites.